Marchy Lee: 2010 Porsche Carrera Cup Asia

 Marchy Lee, Alex Yoong and Matthew Marsh (from left to right) with their Intercontinental Le Mans Cup – 1000km of Zhuhai GTC class winners' trophies.

 In 2010, Marchy raced in the Porsche Carrera Cup Asia for Red Bull Racing (team is run by Dynaten Motorsports).
 He scored two wins at Zhuhai in June.
 At the last round in Zhuhai, the Hong Kong racer, who began as the only other championship contender, fought hard every inch of the way battling first Simonsen and then Christian Menzel, but he could not do enough to stay in the running and became championship runner-up for 2010.

 On 7 November 2011, Marchy partnered Matthew Marsh and Alex Yoong to drive an Audi R8 LMS for KK Performance (Again, team is run by Dynaten Motorsport) in the 2010 1000 km of Zhuhai race, part of the Intercontinental Le Mans Cup.
 Starting eleventh on the grid, the Audi R8 LMS No. 98 was at the heart of the race, before inheriting the lead of GTC after the retirement of the sister car of United Autosport.
 Lee, Yoong and Marsh took the chequered flag in 12th position overall.

 Two weeks later, on 21 November 2010, Marchy drove the same Audi R8 LMS race car to second place in the Macau GT Cup, beaten only by defending champion Keita Sawa's Lamborghini LP560 GT3.

 2011 World Touring Car Championship

-On 10 March 2011, Marchy Lee announced that he would join the 2011 World Touring Car Championship with KK Motorsports.
-But he left the championship after just 3 rounds.
+On 10 March 2011, Marchy announced that he would join the 2011 World Touring Car Championship with KK Motorsports.
+However, he left the championship after just three rounds.

 2012 Audi R8 LMS Cup

-On 11 November 2012, Marchy Lee became the first ever Audi R8 LMS Cup Champion after crossing the line second in the twelfth and final round at the Shanghai International Circuit.
+On 11 November 2012, Marchy became the first ever Audi R8 LMS Cup Champion after crossing the line second in the twelfth and final round at the Shanghai International Circuit.